OpenWaterFoundation/owf-data-co-municipal-water-providers/README.md

 * m = Value is estimated to be missing.
 The associated cell is also highlighted in gray.
 * z = Value is unable to be confirmed.
 A value is possible but cannot be confirmed one way or the other.
 The associated cell is also highlighted in orange.
 * x = OWF has not made an attempt to populate the cell at this time.
 The value is missing because OWF has not attempted to find the value.
 The associated cell is also highlighted in black.
-* C = BNDSS_ID has been newly created based on BNDSS_ID naming conventions (applies to BNDSS IDs only)
+* C = OWF_ID has been created based on BNDSS_ID naming conventions
 * D = ID is a known/good value but provider has dissolved (currently applies only to BusinessEntity_ID)

+*Note that colors are visible only in xlsx files and not csv files.*

 Column names are taken from original sources if possible.
 For clarity and attribution, agency abbreviations may be added to the original column name.
 Column name length is not restricted, therefore, some data representations such as Esri shapefiles may contain truncated column names.
 In such cases, alternative formats such as GeoJSON are recommended.